ajhenley/gitbook/collectionsexample.md

 A collection — sometimes called a container — is an object that groups elements into a single variable.
 Collections allow you to store, retrieve and manipulate data.
 They represent data items that form a natural group.
 Examples include a poker hand (collection of cards), a mail folder (letters), or a telephone directory (names and phone numbers).

 To use collections in your class you must import the appropriate libraries from the Java API.
-In this example we will be working with an ArrayList.
+In this example we will be working with an ```ArrayList```.

 {%ace edit=true, lang='java'%}
 import java.util.Collections;
 import java.util.ArrayList;
 {%endace%}

-When you declare your ArrayList as Double then every object in the list must contain the same data type.
-You can not store primitives in the collection but you can use their object data types.
+When you declare your ArrayList as Double then *every object in the list must contain the same data type*, in this case, Double.
+You can not store primitives in the collection.
+You can use their object data types.
+Please only store one type of object in a collection.
+It will simplify your life.
+While it would be technically legal to have a collection of type Object it would potentially create a mess.
+Do so and you may find yourself alone and paying your own way at happy hour.

 {%ace edit=true, lang='java'%}
 ArrayList<Double> temperatureList = new ArrayList<Double>();